F5Networks/f5-aws-cloudformation/experimental/solutions/autoscale/waf/README.md

 ---

 ### Getting Help
-**F5 Support**
+**F5 Again, F5 does not offer support for templates in the experimental directory.Support**
-Because this template has been created and fully tested by F5 Networks, it is fully supported by F5.
-This means you can get assistance if necessary from [F5 Technical Support](https://support.f5.com/csp/article/K25327565).
+While this template has been created by F5 Networks, it is in the **experimental** directory and therefore has not completed full testing and is subject to change.
+F5 Networks does not offer technical support for templates in the experimental directory.
+For supported templates, see the templates in the **supported** directory..

 **Community Support**
 We encourage you to use our [Slack channel](https://f5cloudsolutions.herokuapp.com) for discussion and assistance on F5 CloudFormation templates.
 There are F5 employees who are members of this community who typically monitor the channel Monday-Friday 9-5 PST and will offer best-effort assistance.
 This slack channel community support should **not** be considered a substitute for F5 Technical Support.

 ---
 ---